Our History

 2018 - Officially a Charity

-In 2018, Camp became an independent charity following the cuts to local authority funding, which created a greater sense of financial insecurity, although it also allowed for enhanced independence and autonomy.
-Following the COVID-19 pandemic, Camp continued to work closely with the local authority who commission spaces for children through the Holiday Activities and Food (HAF) scheme, although this funding is allocated yearly and is not guaranteed.
+In 2018, Camp became an independent charity.
+Camp continues to work closely with the local authority who commission spaces for children through the Holiday Activities and Food (HAF) scheme.

 2021 - Camp's Future

 In 2021, Jane and Duncan took a step back from some of their duties at Camp, with their daughter Fran Whitehead assuming the overall leadership.
-Camp’s ethos remains largely unchanged from when it started in the 1970s and whilst we are always looking for ways to develop our organisation’s effectiveness and efficiency, we do not wish to expand too far beyond our current remit and lose some of the authenticity and individuality afforded to us by virtue of being a small charity.
+Whilst we are always looking for ways to develop our organisation’s effectiveness and efficiency, Camp’s ethos remains largely unchanged from when it started in the 1970s.